fati-ma/201-reading-notes/class-01.md

 - ***Design*** is about communication.
 Visual hierarchy helps visitors understand what you are trying to tell them.
 - You can differentiate between pieces of information using ***size, color, and style***.
 - You can use ***grouping and similarity*** to help simplify the information you present.

+## Chapter 1: The ABC of programming

+- A ***script*** is a series of instructions that the computer can follow in order to achieve a goal.
+- Each time the script runs, it might only use a *subset of all the instructions*.
+- Computers approach tasks in a different way than humans, so yhe instructions must let *the computer solve the task prggrammatically*.
+- To approach *writing a script*, break down the goal into a series of tasks and then work out each step needed to complete that task.